Elleined/junit-mockito-notes/README.md

 `verifyNoMoreInteractions(T targetMockObject)`: Used to check if there no more further interactions is called im targetMockObject.

+`inOrder(T mockObject)`: Used to check the order of method call is correct or not.

 ###### do family methods doNothing(), doThrow(), doAnswer(), and doReturn() are used when you want to define a behavior when mock object method is called that doesn`t return any values or void methods.

 ###### then family methods thenReturn(), thenThrow(), and thenAnswer(), are used when you want to define the return value of mock object method is called.